Referendum Information

 As a community, we worked together throughout 2023 and 2024 to determine a plan for addressing these significant infrastructure needs at our middle schools and complete the decade-long effort to put our district on a sustainable path forward with safe, efficient, and up-to- date buildings.
 Nearly 1,300 community members took part in this process to develop a consensus middle school facilities plan.

 Now, because of our district’s fiscal responsibility, we have a unique opportunity to implement the community’s plan to modernize our middle schools while giving our taxpayers even more property tax relief.
-As the district has diligently paid off old debt, we are able to re-issue a portion of that debt amount to complete the effort to update our middle schools while letting the remainder fall off, reducing the Bond and Interest Fund tax rate for our residents.
+As the district has diligently paid off old debt, we are able to re-issue a portion of that debt amount to complete the effort to update our middle schools while letting the remainder fall off, reducing the Bond and Interest Fund tax levy for our residents.
 In addition, the district will be paying these bonds off in just 15 years, saving our taxpayers up to $85 million in interest compared to longer financing options.

 ● Improve Safety & Security in Our Middle Schools